 CuriosityStream is my top-recommended homeschool resource after the public library.
 Why?
 The value is incredible and you can use this subscription for just about any homeschool subject.

 Several years ago, I was introduced to a fantastic educational video streaming service called CuriosityStream.

 Our family still uses CuriosityStream all the time.
 I have used CuriosityStream for every academic subject!
 I have also been known to watch CuriosityStream when the kids are in bed!

 CuriosityStream is the best $2.99 I spend each month.

 For less than the cost of one of those fancy Starbucks beverages, our family has access to high-quality on-demand educational documentaries without commercial interruption.

 But you don’t have to take my word for it.
-CuriosityStream offers 18 of their top documentaries for free (without any personal information required) and after you watch those, you can sign up for a FREE 7-day trial.
+CuriosityStream offers a FREE 7-day trial.